Excursion: Establishing a New Species, Firelily in the Sandhills

 What to bring:

 Bring a bag lunch and water.
-Also bring a broad-brimmed hat to ward off sun, bug repellent to ward off possible chiggers, and you may find binoculars useful.
+Also bring a face covering and a broad-brimmed hat to ward off sun, bug repellent to ward off possible chiggers, and you may find binoculars useful.

 What to wear:

 It will be hot and humid, so plan to bring a long-sleeved shirt if you are sensitive to sunburn; otherwise short-sleeved shirt, long pants, and old sneakers that you don't mind getting wet.
 Note: there will be poison sumac in among the lilies, so be careful where you step and grab.